KxSystems/docs/docs/interfaces/prom/exporter/index.md

 An  environment being administrated or analyzed by Prometheus will be able to include current and past metrics exposed by kdb+.

+### Use-cases

+The following are potential use cases for the interface, this is by no means an exhaustive list

+- Effects from version upgrades (e.g. performance before/after changes)
+- Alerts when your that a licence may be due to expire
+- Bad use of symbol types within an instance

+### kdb+/Prometheus-Exporter integration

 The purpose of this interface is to:

-1. Provide a script that provides useful general metrics that can be extended if required
+1. Provide a script that provides useful general metrics that can be extended if required.
-2. Allow correlations between different instances, metrics, exporters and installs to be easily identified
+2. Allow correlations between different instances, metrics, exporters and installs to be easily identified.

 The following caveats should be made regarding where this interface in its current iteration can be used